!

 • Book before you visit to guarantee your experience.
 Same-day registration is based on limited program availability and cannot be guaranteed.

-• At the National Aviary, we give our animals the choice to participate in interactive experiences with caring guests, like you!
-If our animal ambassador needs a day of rest, we will contact you to reschedule your encounter, as the comfort and safety of our animals and our guests is always our top priority.
-Thank you for understanding!
+• Please Note: At the National Aviary, we give our animals the choice to participate in interactive experiences with caring guests, like you!
+As the comfort and safety of our animals and our guests is always our top priority, animals may choose not to participate on any given day.
+In the event the animal needs a day of rest or chooses not to participate, we will happily reschedule your experience.

 Proceeds from Animal Encounters support the National Aviary’s work to save birds and protect their habitats.